-An Easy Visual Motor Activity Using Magnets
+An Easy Visual Motor Activity for Kids Using Magnets

-Visual Tracking Activity
+Visual Tracking Activity with Magnets

-I’m excited to share it – it’s one of my favorites that I’ve adapted and used in a variety of ways for kids to support learning!
+I’ve adapted and used this simple visual motor magnet activity in a variety of ways for kids to support learning!

 First, I’ll explain where I got the idea for the activity (TracKit.)
 Then, I’ll share ways to adapt it and how to make your own version of the activity.